riksnelders/Multi-Agent-Template-App/README_Prometheus.md

-# Multi-Agent Template App: A High-Performance Framework for Collaborative AI Development
+# Multi-Agent Template App: A Cutting-Edge Framework for Collaborative AI Systems

 ## Project Overview

-Multi-Agent Template App is a radically simple and high-performance framework designed to accelerate the development of multi-agent applications.
-This template provides developers with a robust, flexible foundation for creating sophisticated multi-agent systems with minimal overhead.
+Multi-Agent Template App is a cutting-edge framework designed to simplify and accelerate the development of multi-agent applications.
+At its core, the project aims to provide developers with a radically simple, reliable, and high-performance template for creating sophisticated multi-agent systems.

-### Core Purpose
-The project aims to simplify and streamline the process of building complex multi-agent applications by offering a standardized, efficient template that reduces initial setup complexity and allows developers to focus on core application logic.

-### Key Features
+### Key Objectives
+- Enable rapid development of multi-agent applications
-- **Rapid Development**: Quick setup and configuration for multi-agent systems
+- Provide a flexible and modular framework for AI collaboration
+- Reduce complexity in building complex agent-based systems

+### Core Features
-- **High Performance**: Optimized architecture for efficient agent interactions
+- Simplified multi-agent architecture
-- **Flexibility**: Adaptable template that supports various multi-agent use cases
-- **Simplicity**: Intuitive design that reduces boilerplate code
+- High-performance template design
-- **Extensibility**: Easy to customize and extend for specific project requirements
+- Easy-to-use and intuitive interface
+- Comprehensive support for various AI and machine learning workflows

 ### Benefits
-- Accelerates multi-agent application development
+- Dramatically reduces development time for multi-agent projects
-- Provides a standardized, reliable starting point
+- Offers a robust foundation for building intelligent, collaborative AI systems
-- Supports seamless integration with various AI and machine learning tools
+- Supports seamless integration of advanced AI technologies
-- Encourages modular and scalable application design
+- Emphasizes modularity and extensibility

-The template is particularly valuable for developers and researchers looking to implement collaborative AI systems, intelligent automation, or complex problem-solving scenarios involving multiple autonomous agents.
+The framework is particularly suited for developers and researchers looking to create innovative multi-agent applications with minimal overhead, combining simplicity with powerful capabilities.

 ## Getting Started, Installation, and Setup